 To mount the camera, you'll need to use a Pi camera extension ribbon cable (linked at the top of this guide) as the cable that came with your camera isn't long enough.
 I’ve found the 610mm cable works perfectly.

 It's a tight fit.
 Be patient so that you don't break your camera. :) You might need to file some edges down.
+If your have no camera feed later, check and make sure the tiny connector that presses onto the camera itself hasn't come loose.

 The 3D-printed Raspberry Pi case is comprised of two pieces: a port faceplate and the case itself.
 Attach the faceplate first.